What is a Zoom Room?

 Variations include all in one sound bars with wired touch panels, and all in one interactive displays.

-What are the minimum requirements for a Zoom Room (as of 2nd April 2020)
+What are the minimum requirements for a Zoom Room?

-What size rooms are suitable to be a Zoom Room?
+What size rooms are suitable to be Zoom Rooms?

 The beauty of Zoom Rooms is that they’re scalable to as many rooms as you need, and of any size.
 From an exec office, to ultra-small huddle rooms, right the way through to large town hall spaces, and auditoriums, the flexibility of the architecture of the Zoom system means you can use one platform across your whole estate.

 Zoom Rooms are far more cost-effective than traditional video conferencing systems that require expensive hardware in the room, and often layers of central technology to connect room systems together.
 The traditional systems were also very limited in how many users could join a call.

 So not only are Zoom Rooms more cost effective, you also get a lot more functionality for your spend.

 By saving money on the in-room hardware, you can invest in having more video enabled rooms.
 Given Zoom Rooms’ scalability, there’s no reason you can’t equip all your meeting rooms and breakout spaces with video conferencing capabilities.

 Are Zoom Rooms available in all countries / territories?